pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Low power: enable/disable the LNA stage on the RF component to use depending on the distance with the TX.

-## FLYZONE - *53*
+## HEIGHT - *53*

 ### Sub_protocol 5CH - *0*
-Models using the Flyzone FZ-410 TX: Fokker D.VII Micro EP RTF.
-Models using the old ARES TX (prior to Hitec RED) Tiger Moth, eRC Micro Stick and Rage R/C.
+Models from Height, Flyzone, Rage R/C, eRC and the old ARES (prior to Hitec RED).

 CH1|CH2|CH3|CH4|CH5
 ---|---|---|---|---
 A|E|T|R|Gear

 ### Sub_protocol 8CH - *1*
-Models using the new 8 channels radio Flyzone, eRC and Rage R/C.
+Models from Height and Rage R/C.

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8
 ---|---|---|---|---|---|---|---